Thaldin/css451final/README.md

 	- gravity or asteroid collision?

 ## Bug List
+- Camera does not pane screen left of right correctly
 - ~~clicking into space does not unselect~~
 	- ~~check raycast in maincontrollerinput~~
 - ~~rings not generating correctly~~